AnotheRealitySrl/Reflectis-Documentation/docs/Reflectis/gettingstarted/devicesetup.md

 [IMMAGINE]

-## Step 04: Uninstall the apk’s old version
+## Step 04: Uninstall the apk's old version

 If you're trying to put an **already installed application** in the headset, it's recommended to **uninstall** the old version before installing the new one.